Fixing that which is broken and making everything else awesome!

 These are often good starting places to find clues.

-You will also find that by asking these questions you'll also come up with new questions specific to the situation or problem.
+You will also find that by asking these questions, new questions arise specific to the situation or problem.
 This is good.
 The more questions you can ask the better.

 In answering these questions, always try and find proof or evidence.
 Try to rely as little as possible on assumptions.

 It amazes me how often a student has asked for help in solving a problem and in the middle of explaining the problem to me they have realised the solution.
-I think it is largely because when they have to explain it to me they have to slow down.
+I think it is largely because when you try to explain something to someone else you have to slow down.
 Speech is naturally a slower process than thought and you also tend to phrase it differently when you tell the problem to someone else rather than just thinking internally.